livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-The signed document is then passed to the Log Manager for logging purposes.
-The Graph Manager updates the 2WAY Graph as necessary to reflect the updated or down-voted state in the Graph in RAM, and Graph on Disk with the help of the Storage Manager.
+The signed document is then forwarded to the Log Manager for logging.
+Concurrently, the Graph Manager updates the 2WAY Graph in RAM and synchronizes changes with the Graph on Disk via the Storage Manager to reflect the updated or down-voted state.

 By preserving all objects and utilizing mechanisms for updating, deleting, or down-voting, the 2WAY system allows users to filter and prioritize data according to their own preferences and judgments.
 This ensures a more personalized and user-centric experience, where each individual can curate their digital environment without permanently removing information that might be relevant to others.